kwurst/CS-348/Syllabus.md

 * WSU has no A+ grade.

 ## Attendance and Participation
-* For class sessions with a specific lab assignment, you are expected to work on the assigned laboratory material within your group.
-Every member of the group is expected to contribute.
-The group is expected to complete the lab assignment or make substantial progress toward the completion of the lab assignment.
-If you complete the assigned material before the end of class you must show the instructor before leaving.
-* For class sessions with no specific lab assignment, you are expected to be paying attention, participating in the class discussion, and asking questions.
-* Arriving late and leaving early (unless you have finished and shown your work to the instructor) will result in your work being considered "Does Not Yet Meet Specification" for that lab session.
-* Working on things that are not part of the work for this class during class time will result in your work being considered "Does Not Yet Meet Specification" for that lab session.
+Since there will be no lecture during class, it is particularly important that you attend class sessions and participate in developing the material and concepts with your group.
+Simply being present is not enough to really learn the material - you need to play your part.

+During class time you are expected to participate in your group, to play your assigned role, and to contribute to your groups's notes.

+**You will be using your computer within your group activities.
+You should only be using your computer for the classwork.
+You should not be checking sites that are unrelated to the course, or messaging friends.
+If I see that you are doing other things on your computer and not participating in your group, I will warn you.
+If I have to warn you a second time during that class, you will lose your participation points for that class.**

 ## Assignments
 The assignments will give you a chance to apply the material to larger tasks.
 The assignments will vary in what you will be asked to do - programming projects, written assignments, analysis, etc.